jakebullet70/OctoTouchController/README.md

 ### Project Purpose
 Reclaim those old Phones / Tablets that are sitting around that *DO NOT* have access to the Google store anymore.
-This in *not a replacement* for Octoprint but a way to add a touch screen to your printer using old hardware.
+This in *not a replacement* for Octoprint but a way to add a touch screen to your printer using old - unused Android hardware.

 ### Features